trolie/spec/docs/articles/conditional-GET.md

 download the entire resource during polling.
 This helps in reducing unnecessary network traffic and conserving bandwidth.

-The Conditional GET pattern can be employed when polling to determine when a new version of a resource becomes available.
 This pattern involves using the HTTP `GET` method along with conditional headers such as `If-None-Match` and `If-Modified-Since` to check if the resource located at `/limits/forecast-snapshot` has been modified since the last request.

 Let's start with this initial request: